viteshmalhotra2608/Tesla_Sentiment_Analysis/README.md

 ### Sentiment_Analysis_of_Tesla.ipynb
 This is the main Jupyter Notebook which preprocesses the dataset and performs sentiment Analysis on the same.

-### Website.py

-This is the python file which contains the code of the website.

-To host the website follow the below steps

-1. download the python file.
-2. Open the terminal.
-3. Run the command "pip install streamlit".
-4. Then change the directory to where the python file is downloaded.
-5. Run the command "streamlit run myfile.py". (where myfile is the name of the file)
-6. The Website will be locally hosted in the web browser

 ### requirements.txt